hdl-registers/hdl-registers/doc/release_notes/unreleased.rst

 Added

-* Add support for parsing a JSON data file, see :ref:`here <toml_format>`.
+* Add support for parsing JSON and YAML data files, see :ref:`here <toml_format>`.

 * Add generation of register records with natively-typed members for each register field to :class:`.VhdlRecordPackageGenerator`.

-* Add generation of simulation package using VUnit Verification Components to :class:`.VhdlSimulationPackageGenerator`.
+* Add generation of simulation support package to :class:`.VhdlSimulationReadWritePackageGenerator`.

+  * Uses VUnit Verification Components for bus operations.

   * Uses the natively typed records from :class:`.VhdlRecordPackageGenerator` for values.